marcoemorais/containers-cpp/README.md

 # containers-cpp

-Standard set of containers implemented in modern c++.
+Some of my favorite containers implemented in modern c++.

 ## Containers
 * [list](01-list/list.cc)